Alps709/Alps709/README.md

 •	Varying terrain level of detail based on distance using a tessellation shader.

-•	Varying grass level of detail on the terrain using the geometry shader.
+•	Varying grass level of detail on the terrain using the tesselation shader + geometry shader.

 •	Particle system that can render millions of particles using compute shaders.